dazham/MacOS-Cursors-for-Windows/README.md

 ![macOS Cursors Preview](/images/preview.png)

-# macOS Cursors for Windows
+# MacOS Cursors for Windows
-- Includes tail less versions
-- Includes all the pointers
+- Includes all the macOS cursors from version Sierra and newer, including the latest Tahoe (liquid glass)

 ## Download